-Community Industry Group is the peak body working for community services and organisations in South East NSW.
-It supports community organisations, promotes expertise and innovation, fosters industry development and pursues social justice in the region.
-Its membership consists of organisations and individuals that provide community services.
+Community Industry Group is the peak body working for community services and organisations in Southern NSW.
+We support community organisations, promote expertise and innovation, foster industry development and pursue social justice in the region.
+Our membership consists of organisations and individuals that provide community services.

 Community Industry Group have exciting new opportunities for talented and dedicated team members to join our organisation.
 Current employment opportunities available: Policy & Project Officer – Regional Aged Care Policy & Project Officer – Capacity Building Southern NSW Policy & Project Officer – Care Sector Careers Click here to find out more.

 We Do Magic Community Service AwardsJune 7, 2021

 A great night was had by all at the glittering We Do Magic Community Service Awards held at the Novotel Wollongong on Friday 4th June 2021.
 Our members came from across the Illawarra and far south coast to celebrate the magic performed in order to continue to offer critical support to vulnerable people.
 The pressures from disasters like drought, bushfires, floods, and a global pandemic have dramatically impacted the lives of the most vulnerable individuals, families and communities.
 Demand for community support has dramatically increased in areas such as homelessness, food relief, mental health, and domestic and family violence over the past 18 months.
 Community service providers have gone to extraordinary lengths to meet this demand and incredible stories of service, innovation and collaboration were heard and celebrated.
 While category winners were announced, it certainly was a night to celebrate absolutely everyone who works in the sector.
 Click hear to […]

 Independent AssessmentsApril 27, 2021